 Motivation to start a business

-Many small business owners indicate that running your own company offers many perks.
+Many small business owners indicate that running their own company offers many perks.
 That, combined with passion, the vision of success and money, are the top motivations to start your own manufacturing company.

 Following your dreams is exciting, especially when you can be in control of your success.
 There is no age limit to start, no hiring policy or recruitment agency to decide your fate.
 Choosing to create your own business is a leap of faith.
 It pushes you out of your comfort zone and gives a feeling of incredible power: you can shape your company to be something you’re proud of and that you may even be able to pass on to your children as your legacy.